 In a complicated Vedic ritual also we can see the influence of Tantra.
 A Vedic ritual bears no fruit if the body and mind of the performer are not adequately trained and prepared to participate in the ritual with the required degree of purity and sincerity.
 All the chanting of the Mantras is futile and the sacrifice will be ineffective if these two are not in harmony with the goals of the ritual.
 The host of the sacrifice (yajmana) and the priests have to maintain utmost purity and observe strict discipline before performing the rituals.
 Besides, as in Tantra, the Vedas also recognize sexual intercourse as a form of Vedic ritual only.

 The Use of Yantra

-For example, the act of folding of hands in front of a deity is but a kind of yantra only.
+For example, the act of folding of hands in front of a deity is but a kind of Yantra only.
 It is meant to restrain the mind and the body and facilitate concentration so that the mind can communicate with the deity through the force of will.
-The manner in which a fireplace is built for the performance of some Vedic sacrifice, the method in which the place is prepared and the materials (sambhra) are assembled, the manner in which the oblations are poured into the fire, the way the priests sit around the altar, and in fact the very act of chanting of the mantras with mechanical precision serve the same purpose as the Yantras.
+The manner in which a fireplace is built for the performance of a Vedic sacrifice, the method in which the place is prepared and the materials (sambhra) are assembled, the manner in which the oblations are poured into the fire, the way the priests sit around the altar, and in fact the very act of chanting of the Mantras with mechanical precision serve the same purpose as the Yantras.
 They are meant to enhance the magical and manifesting powers of the rituals and to control and regulate the lives of the worshippers who participate in them, ensuring their welfare, peace and prosperity, or to protect them from possible harm.
-Yantras are also used in Tantric rituals to invoke mystic powers, and to design good luck charms, amulets, spells, etc. Because a lot of secrecy and superstition is associated with them, some charlatans use them to exploit people and make money.
+Yantras are also used in Tantric rituals to invoke mystic powers, and to design good luck charms, amulets, spells, etc. Because a lot of secrecy and superstition are associated with them, some charlatans use them to exploit people, and make money.

 The Practical Significance of Mantra, Tantra and Yantra in human life